bikkashneupane/Store_Front_UI/README.md

 [Vikiasmy's Watch Haven](https://vikiasmy.bikashneupane.com) is the frontend of a full-stack e-commerce platform specializing in luxury watches.
 The user interface is designed for a seamless shopping experience, offering dynamic product listings, filters, and secure payments through Stripe.

+[Docker Image](https://hub.docker.com/repository/docker/bikashneupane/vikiasmy/general) Pull the docker image from my official dockerhub, add .env files with required variables mentioned at the end of the project.

 ## Features:

 - **Responsive Design:** Tailwind CSS for a modern, mobile-friendly UI.